When static pages, and the Pages index gadget, were added, people started asking about indexing label searches and external links in the Pages gadget.

 There are several solutions to the need to have a Pages gadget that indexes archive / label searches, and external URLs.
 Each solution has its advantages, and disadvantages.

 If you want a Pages gadget for your blog, that indexes more than just static pages, you have two basic choices.
 Each choice gives you different possibilities.

 - Replace the Pages gadget with a linklist.
 You can index any URLs that interest you, in a linklist.

 If you look at the menu bar on this blog, you'll see how the active menu button "lights up" when selected.
-This feature is a CSS tweak, and requires that you use a linklist that's XML based.
+The "Selected" feature is a CSS tweak - and requires that you use a linklist that's XML based.

 I created the menu bar here, using "Add a gadget", and tweaked the template code.
 The default Pages gadget is XML based - and does not require the latter tweak.

 Use the Blogger supplied Pages gadget.

 As an alternate to using a linklist gadget, you could use the Pages gadget.

 If you use the Pages Editor, and you position the Pages gadget in the proper position, your blog, when displayed using a dynamic template, will populate the black menu bar with your Pages list.
 When that happens, the dynamic view menu will be displayed as a drop-down list, at the far left of the menu bar.